forestagostinelli/deepxube/README.md

 See [INSTALL.md](INSTALL.md) for more details

 ## Examples
-### Using DeepXube to train a heuristic function for the Rubik's cube.
+### Using DeepXube to train a heuristic function for the Rubik's cube (this part is not yet pip installable, but will be soon)
 ```
 from deepxube.base.env import EnvEnumerableActs
 from deepxube.base.updater import UpHeurArgs, UpdateHeur